 Every year thousands of Americans drive into Mexico.
 Many may not know, however, that their American car insurance is invalid in Mexico.
-If you enter Mexico with a car, you need a special type of car insurance.
-Whether you want to take a road trip through our neighbor to the south, or need to conduct business, here’s all you need to know about car insurance in Mexico.
+If you enter Mexico with a rental car or one that you own, you need a special type of car insurance.
+Whether you want to take a leisurely road trip through our neighbor to the south, or you need to conduct business, here’s all you need to know about Mexican auto insurance.

 Why Do You Need Car Insurance in Mexico?

-Mexico does not recognize American insurance policies.
+Mexico does not recognize American auto insurance policies.
 If you get into an accident anywhere in Mexico, you will not be able to use your car insurance to cover the damages.
-As a result, Mexican authorities may arrest you, and impound your car until the matter can be settled.
+As a result, Mexican authorities may arrest you and impound your car until the matter can be settled.
 Without a proper way to pay for damages, the process may take a while.
-Remember too, this can all be happening in Spanish.
-Getting into an accident is already enough to disturb your vacation plans, don't let it ruin them by having an insurance mishap.
+Remember, too, this discussion may all be happening in Spanish.
+Getting into an accident is already enough to disturb your vacation travel plans, don't let it ruin them by having an insurance mishap.
 The risk and consequences are too great to not purchase a policy before you go to Mexico.
-Luckily, it is easy, and comparatively inexpensive to get your own Mexican car insurance policy.
+Luckily, it is easy and comparatively inexpensive to get your own Mexican car insurance policy.

 How Do You Buy Mexican Auto Insurance?

-The best way to buy Mexican car insurance is the same as regular car insurance; online through a trusted company.
-Large companies like Progressive and GEICO have partnerships with insurance companies, which specialize in international car insurance policies.
-There is also the option to purchase it at the border, but usually the cost of those policies are several times more expensive.
+The best way to buy Mexican car insurance is the same as regular car insurance; you can purchase coverage online through a trusted car insurance company.
+Large insurers like AAA, Progressive and GEICO have partnerships with Mexican insurance companies that specialize in international car insurance policies.
+There is also the option to purchase it at the border, but usually the cost of those policies is several times more expensive.
 Overall, a Mexican car insurance policy isn’t all too different from an American one either.
-They will ask for:
+The company will ask for:

-In contrast to American insurance, there isn’t much questioning on your driving record.
-Coverage consists of a lump sum liability limit, some sort of first-party medical benefits, uninsured motorist insurance, and other endorsements such as rental car insurance, roadside assistance, and even coverage to pay for plane tickets should something happen to your car.
-The lump sum liability is the equivalent to combining bodily injury and property damage liability insurance in the U.S. Rather than having two separate capped values, which are futher divided into a "per accident", and "per person" basis, the lump sum can be allocated for as much is needed in a property or bodily claim.
-It is recommended, based on Mexican law, that drivers get a minimum of $300,000 worth of liability damage.
-That may be more than your limits at home, but it is considered well worth it.
-If you do not carry collision or comprehensive coverage on your current American policy, you will be ineligible for it in your Mexican policy.
+In contrast to American insurance, you won’t need to provide much information about your driving record before you purchase Mexico auto insurance.
+Coverage consists of a lump-sum liability limit, some sort of first-party medical insurance benefits and uninsured motorist insurance.
+The best Mexican car insurance policies may also have the option to add other endorsements, such as rental car insurance, roadside assistance and even coverage to pay for plane tickets, should something happen to your car.
+The lump-sum liability is the equivalent to combining bodily injury and property damage liability insurance in the U.S. Rather than having two separate capped values, which are further divided into a "per accident,” and "per person" basis, the lump sum can be allocated for as much is needed in a property or bodily claim.

 How Much Does Mexican Car Insurance Cost?

-Policies generally come in packages that are priced daily, semi-annually, or annually.
-A daily package may end up costing just as much as a six-month package, however depending on the duration of your stay.
+Policies generally come in packages that are priced daily, semi-annually or annually.
+A daily package may end up costing just as much as a six-month package however, depending on the duration of your stay.
 Overall though, the cost of a policy is not too expensive compared to American insurance.
-The quotes below reflect the price of a policy for a car worth $15,000, that has optional full coverage (including $300,000 worth of liability coverage).
+The Mexican car insurance quotes below reflect the price of a policy for a car worth $15,000, that has optional full coverage (including $300,000 worth of liability coverage).

 |Grupo Nacional Provincial||$215||$371||$426|